 Current Investments

-At the time of publication of this Network Statement, the AIRC charge levied on passenger TOCs is solely for the purpose of recovering the costs of early design and planning works for the future enhancement of the signalling system on HS1 to implement ERTMS.
+At the time of publication of this Network Statement, there is no AIRC charge levied on passenger TOCs.

 Implementation

-AIRC is levied based on the same principles as IRC; however it is not possible to obtain any discounts on AIRC and the indexation method for AIRC may be specific to each project (subject to approval by the ORR).
+AIRC is levied based on the same principles as IRC; however no discounts are offered against AIRC and the indexation method for AIRC may be specific to each project (subject to approval by the ORR).

-The current AIRC is:

-£0.34 per minute for international and domestic passenger services.

-The AIRC charge is scheduled to operate from Q4 2024/25 to Q3 2025/26.
+There is currently no AIRC on the HS1 network.